 Detail the wing with a series of straight lines.
 Then, draw a small rounded triangle protruding from the opposite side of the ship, forming the far wing.
 Detail it with straight lines.

-Space Shuttle Drawing - Step 9
+Complete the Outline of Your Space Shuttle Drawing - Step 9

 9. Draw the main propulsion engines.
 Extend a rectangle from the tank, erasing guide lines as necessary.
 Use layers of curved lines to form the main engine nozzles.

-Complete Space Shuttle Drawing
+Color Your Space Shuttle Drawing